Ketebo people: The Bira/Madial Map

+Marriage (Nakiyemi/Kiyemi)

+The Ketebo practiced polygamous, and they marry using cattle.
+Long time ago, the Ketebo used organize marriages but in late 20th century, the girls and boys are allowed to choose whom they want to marry from the age of 18 years and above.
+When a girl is caught with a boy having sex, they boy's parent is made to pay something called Ingasa which is 6 goats and if the boy again is caught with the same girl, it is multiplied by 2 which is 12 goats and continuously.
+If the girl become pregnant, the boy pays a fine of 3 cows and six goats.
+If you want to initiate the marriage, there is something called Naloto or official booking of the girl where the boys’ family brings a female goat (nakine) and a kid or 2 goats, a spear (nafere), hoe (lokebu), and tobacco (lotaba).
+In summary, Ketebo marriages ranges from 25 cows and 86 goats mixed with sheep.

 In Uganda, the Ketebo or Mening lived in the area of what is now Kidepo Valley National Park since 1800, but it was gazetted as a game reserve by the British colonial government in 1958.
 The purpose was both to protect the animals from hunting and to prevent further clearing of bush for tsetse fly-control.
 After the eviction of the resident people and the resultant famine, the Ketebo people were forcefully relocated to other areas within Bira such as Napotpot, Kalo Kudo, Namosingo, Loriwo and Naurkori in South Sudan.
 This is cited in contemporary park management as an example of the unacceptable consequences of not taking community needs into account when designating reserves.

 Economic activities

 The Ketebo people were previously pastoralist in nature but due to change in climate and external influence from the neighbouring communities they are now practicing cultivation systems, with sorghum, maize and sesame as the main crops during the growing season (April to August).

 Bira is isolated and inaccessible.
 The nearest health centers are in Ikotos, 117 km away, and Karenga in Uganda 65 km away.